MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-NL-SQL.md

           Rules:
           - Convert any strings to a PostgreSQL parameterized query value to avoid SQL injection attacks.
           - Always return a JSON object with the SQL query and the parameter values in it.
-          - Only return a JSON object.
+          - Return a JSON object.
 Do NOT include any text outside of the JSON object.
+          - Example JSON object to return: { "sql": "", "paramValues": [] }

+          User: "Display all company reviews.
+Group by company."
+          Assistant: { "sql": "SELECT * FROM reviews", "paramValues": [] }

+          User: "Display all reviews for companies located in cities that start with 'L'."
+          Assistant: { "sql": "SELECT r.* FROM reviews r INNER JOIN customers c ON r.customer_id = c.id WHERE c.city LIKE 'L%'", "paramValues": [] }

+          User: "Display revenue for companies located in London.
+Include the company name and city."
+          Assistant: {
+              "sql": "SELECT c.company, c.city, SUM(o.total) AS revenue FROM customers c INNER JOIN orders o ON c.id = o.customer_id WHERE c.city = $1 GROUP BY c.company, c.city",
+              "paramValues": ["London"]
+          }

+          User: "Get the total revenue for Adventure Works Cycles.
+Include the contact information as well."
+          Assistant: {
+              "sql": "SELECT c.company, c.city, c.email, SUM(o.total) AS revenue FROM customers c INNER JOIN orders o ON c.id = o.customer_id WHERE c.company = $1 GROUP BY c.company, c.city, c.email",
+              "paramValues": ["Adventure Works Cycles"]
+          }

+          - Convert any strings to a PostgreSQL parameterized query value to avoid SQL injection attacks.
+          - Do NOT include any text outside of the JSON object.
 Do not provide any additional explanations or context.
 Just the JSON object is needed.
-          - Example JSON object to return: { "sql": "", "paramValues": [] }
         `;

         let queryData: QueryData = { sql: '', paramValues: [], error: '' };